-A. We bring tables, jewelry cases, clothing racks and hangers, bins, whatever we need to organize your items and show them to best advantage.
+A. We bring tables, jewelry cases, clothing racks and hangers, bins, lights, whatever we need to organize your items and show them to best advantage.
 We go through boxes, cabinets and closets and display the items for sale.
 We rearrange furniture if necessary for safer traffic flow.
 We carefully mark items that are not for sale, and tag items throughout the home with prices.
-We also put up bright yellow caution tape and hot-pink signs to mark prohibited areas, and put up directional signs to show people where in the home they can go and draw attention to potential dangers, such as low door lintels and unexpected steps.
+We also put up bright yellow caution tape and hot-pink signs to mark prohibited areas, and directional signs to show people where in the home they can go and draw attention to potential dangers, such as low door lintels and unexpected steps.

 Q. How are prices determined?